Abhishek-2505/Github_topics_scraper/README.md

 The pictures attached below shows where(tag) we can find the required data.

-*Note: All the pictures attached below represent the data for the first row i.e for "3D" topic.
+<i>Note: All the pictures attached below represent the data for the first row i.e for "3D" topic.</i>

 Topics, Description and Topic_URL (Basic topics info) -